 The Risks of Dental Implants: A Complete List

 Dental implants can transform your life for the better!
-You’ll look fantastic with your new smile, you’ll feel more confident, and you will even experience better dental health due to beter oral hygiene… However, implants are not a magical solution to all your dental problems.
+You’ll look fantastic with your new smile, you’ll feel more confident, and you will even experience better dental health due to better oral hygiene… However, implants are not a magical solution to all your dental problems.
 Like any procedure, getting dental implants comes with risks and possible complications.
-It’s important that you know as much you can before making your decision.
+It’s important that you know as much as you can before making your decision.

 To help you gain a full understanding of the procedure, here are some of the possible risks associated with dental implants.

 Sometimes the area where the implant was placed will become infected.
 Before you have dental implant surgery, your dentist will ensure you have healthy gums.
 And, during surgery, a good oral surgeon will do absolutely everything they can to keep things clean and avoid future infections.
 But sometimes even if you have healthy gums, you could end up developing an infection, particularly if you don’t follow your aftercare instructions.

 Although dental implant surgery is supposed to correct tooth damage, sometimes it can actually cause more damage.
 There is always the risk that during surgery the teeth surrounding the area getting the implant could be damaged.
 It’s possible that your lips or gums could also be damaged.
 This is one of the reasons why it’s so important to get an experienced, trusted oral surgeon.
 A highly-knowledgeable oral surgeon will be less likely to cause this damage.